 There are 5 major processes for creating models with the help of machine learning language and data mining techniques.
 Every process is two-way because they can always loopback.
-We will discuss the processes briefly before moving to the data science tools:
+We will discuss the processes briefly.

 Identifying opportunities and goals is the first step towards a data-driven result.
 To begin with, you need to create a hypothesis and test it.